julianeon/julianeon/books.md

 ### Nonfiction

-Startup histories: Stone's The Everything Store (Amazon), Isaacson's Steve Jobs & Merchant's The One Device: The Secret History of the iPhone (Apple), Levy's In The Plex (Google), Levy's Facebook: The Inside Story (Facebook), Frier's No Filter (Instagram), Southwick's Everyone Else Must Fail (Oracle), Benioff's Behind The Cloud (Salesforce), Bilton's Hatching Twitter (X), Lagorio-Chafkin's We Are The Nerds (Reddit).
+Startup histories: Stone's The Everything Store (Amazon), Isaacson's Steve Jobs & Merchant's The One Device: The iPhone (Apple), Levy's In The Plex (Google), Levy's Facebook: The Inside Story (Facebook), Frier's No Filter (Instagram), Southwick's Everyone Else Must Fail (Oracle), Benioff's Behind The Cloud (Salesforce), Bilton's Hatching Twitter (X), Lagorio-Chafkin's We Are The Nerds (Reddit).

 For a history of venture capital, consider Nicholas' VC: A History, Stross' The Launch Pad: Inside Y Combinator, and Chafkin's The Contrarian: Peter Thiel.